armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-30.md

 ---

+## Changes

-Remove the use of bintray repo; since it is no longer working
+- Remove references to the Bintray repo since it is no longer being used.